 Services and Partners

-States are increasingly scrambling to navigate the unprecedented social, economic, and environmental challenges brought on by declining birth rates.
-We work closely with governments to offer information, policy suggestions, and a support network.
-Rather than jump first to costly subsidies (which are questionably effective at best), we heavily encourage reductions in government interventions that incumber child rearing, such as unnecessary licensing requirements for daycare providers that artificially increase the price of childcare.
-We warmly welcome policy advisors and state officials to reach out!
+States are increasingly scrambling to navigate the unprecedented social, economic, and environmental challenges brought on by declining birth rates; we work closely with governments to offer information, policy suggestions, and a support network.
+We prioritize removing barriers over greater government intervention; for example, removing unnecessary licensing requirements for daycare providers that artificially increase the price of childcare.
+We always welcome policy advisors and state officials to reach out!

 Fertility Planning

-Fertility is time sensitive, with female fertility declining earlier.
-Between the ages of 15 and 49, roughly one in five women struggle with infertility.
-As such, it is critical to educate young people, and especially young women, about their options early on.
-Pronatalist.org works with university groups and professional organizations, helping highly ambitious women develop thoughtful plans around their fertility that do not preclude them from also pursuing ambitious careers.
+Fertility is time-sensitive, with female fertility declining quicker.
+Between the ages of 15 and 49, about 1 in 5 women struggle with infertility.
+This is why it’s so critical to educate young people, and especially young women, about their options early on.
+Pronatalist.org takes our resources to college campuses and professional organizations, where we speak to highly ambitious women about where family might fit into their long term plans, and how fertility care can help them prepare for their future work-life balance.

 We want to support parents from all backgrounds.
 Recognizing the diversity of paths to becoming a parent, we work with egg and sperm banks, donors, and recipients to facilitate alternative ways to having children.
-We also work with surrogacy organizations and advocate for the removal of unnecessary government regulations that pose barriers to intended parents and surrogates alike.
-This is especially relevant for our LGBT partners, and we work closely with healthcare and cultural leaders in the community to address their unique needs.
+We also work with surrogacy organizations, and advocate for the removal of unnecessary government regulations that pose barriers to both parents and the surrogates.
+This is especially valuable for our LGBT allies, and we work closely with healthcare and cultural leaders in the community to address their unique needs.

 Reproductive Technology

-We leverage modern technology to improve the availability and quality of reproductive healthcare.
-Working with investors and organizations, we direct capital toward reproductive health companies at the margins of progress: Companies that innovate in and expand access to IVF, polygenic risk screening, artificial wombs, and more.
+We leverage modern technology to improve the quantity and quality of reproductive healthcare.
+Working with investors and organizations, we direct capital towards reproductive health companies at the margins of progress: companies that innovate in and expand access to IVF, polygenic risk screening, artificial wombs, and more.
+Stay tuned for our incoming partnership with the Egg Freezing Ambassador Program!

 Childcare and Education